HomeBlogArizona AFI Guide: How to Complete the Affidavit of Financial Information

 Part 1: Personal and Employment Information

-This initial section is straightforward.
-You will provide basic identifying information, such as your name, address, and date of birth.
-You will also need to state your employer's name and address, your occupation, and how long you have been employed there.
+This initial section is straightforward but still requires precision.
+You will provide your full legal name (as it appears on your marriage certificate), current address, date of birth, and Social Security number.
+You will also list your employer's name and address, your job title, and how long you have been at that job.

 Part 2 & 3: Income Sources